i-palindrome-i/katacoda-scenarios/host-laravel/step5.md

 Create and edit a file for our site:
 `sudo nano laravel.conf`{{execute}}

-Within that file, copy and paste the following configuration:
+Within that file, copy and paste the following configuration (due to some copy/paste artifact, you'll have to move the `</VirtualHost>` to its own line manually after you paste this):
 <pre class="file" data-target="clipboard">
 &lt;VirtualHost *:80&gt;
   DocumentRoot /var/www/html/demo/public